 Monks from the Benedictine order (Order of St Benedict) tended the sick and wounded warriors.
 This group evolved into a new local group that combined the religious zeal together with the Crusaders military life.
 The order, officially established in 1113, named their order after John the Baptist, and were called the “Knights Hospitallers of St. John”, or commonly known as the Hospitallers.
 At the 11th C they purchased and renovated the nearby church and monastery of St John the Baptist, and their living quarters and the hospital structures were located around the present site called “Muristan” which is based on the Persian name for “hospital”.
 (You can see more about Muristan in another page).

-The Hospitallers became in the 12th C one of the important military orders defending the Holy Land.
+The Hospitallers became in the 12th century one of the important military orders defending the Holy Land.
 They established other structures and installations in the Holy Land, such as the knights halls in Acre.

 - Late Ottoman period